-Modern digital technology when used to its full capability, can maximise the efficient operation of roads and public transport.
-We need to harness information and communications technology to help to get the most out of the road network for all modes, by smoothing vehicle flows and enabling public transport priority.
+Modern digital technology when used to its full capability, can maximise the efficient operation of roads and public transport and aid enforcement.
+We need to harness information and communications technology to help to get the most out of the road network for all modes.
 The SCR will support investment in information and communications technology, including traffic signal timings where they can help smooth vehicle flows to reduce pollutants, provision of bus priority, urban traffic management and control (UTMC) and the use of smart parking technology.

-The SCR has recently commissioned a review of future mobility services across the City Region to help develop this Plan, reflecting that technology is constantly advancing and this is driving an unprecedented pace of change that will impact our cities, environment and way of life.
-The review identifies that the opening up of data has significant potential for the development of new services and concludes with a series of five 'key moves' and a number of more detailed recommendations over the short, medium and long term.
-A number of the short and medium term recommendations are relevant to this Plan, such as:
+The SCR has recently commissioned a review of future mobility services across the City Region, reflecting that technology is constantly advancing and this is driving an unprecedented pace of change that will impact our cities, environment and way of life.
+The review identifies that the opening up of data has significant potential for the development of new services and concludes with a series of five 'key moves' and a number of more detailed recommendations over the short, medium and long term, such as: